1-3 September 2020

-The 2020 UN/Austria Symposium "Space Applications for Sustainable Development Goal 13: Climate Action" will take place from 31 August to 2 September.
-It will discuss how space technologies support climate action.
+The 2020 UN/Austria Symposium "Space Applications for Sustainable Development Goal 13: Climate Action" takes place from 1-3 September.
+It discusses how space technologies support climate action.

 Climate action is one of the most pressing priorities for action within the Sustainable Development Goals framework.
 The last 5 years were the hottest on record and 14 of the 15 hottest years have occurred since 2000.
 Average sea levels have risen by 23 cm since 1880 and by 9 cm in the last 25 years.
 Earth observation is an essential tool to monitor these changes: out of the 50 essential climate change variables, 26 can only be measured from space.
 Space technologies can contribute significantly to global efforts to mitigate and adapt to climate change.
 This becomes evident when mapping contributions of space-based technologies to the SDGs: out of the 169 SDG targets, 65 are reliant on geolocation or Earth observation.

 The event aims to showcase concrete climate action cases through demonstrations of applications using space solutions.
-Users of space applications will present lessons learnt and experts will discuss the role of space applications in climate-related policies.
-A range of different presentation formats will be used to highlight various aspects of space applications for climate action, including best practices and live demonstrations of solutions and services available for developing countries.
+Users of space applications present lessons learnt and experts discuss the role of space applications in climate-related policies.

 The UN/Austria Symposium has taken place under the Programme of Space Applications of the United Nations Office for Outer Space Affairs in Graz, Austria, since 1994.
 Since the first Symposium entitled "Enhancing Social, Economic and Environmental Security through Space Technology", more than 2500 participants have attended the events.
 They addressed a variety of themes, ranging from security to youth, as well as the use of space for sustainable development, space accessibility, and international cooperation.